MicrosoftDocs/dynamics365smb-docs/financials/ui-how-users-permissions.md

 4. In the **New User Group Code** field, specify the name of the new user group, and then choose the **OK** button.

     As an alternative to copying, you can choose the New action to create a new line for an empty user group, which you then fill in manually.
 5. To add new or additional users, in the **User Group** window, choose the **User Group Members** action.
 6. In the **User Group Members** window, on a new line, fill in the fields as necessary by selecting from existing users.
 7. To add new or additional permission sets, in the **User Group** window, choose the **User Group Permission Sets** action.
 8. In the **User Group Permission Sets** window, on a new line, fill in the fields as necessary by selecting from existing permission sets.

 ## To create or modify permission sets
 If the default permission sets that are provided with [!INCLUDE[d365fin](includes/d365fin_md.md)] are not sufficient or not appropriate for your organization, you can create new permission sets.
 And if the individual object permissions that define a permission set are not adequate, you can modify a permission set.
 You can create a permission set manually, or you can use a recording function that records your actions as you navigate through a scenario and then generates the required permission set.

 ### To create or modify permission sets manually
-1. In the top right corner, choose the Search for Page or Report icon, enter **Permission Sets**, and then choose the related link.
+1. In the top right corner, choose the Search for Page or Report icon, enter **Users**, and then choose the related link.
-2. Alternatively, in the **Users** window, choose the **Permission Sets** action.
+2. In the **Users** window, choose the **Permission Sets** action.
 3. In the **Permission Sets** window, choose the **New** Action.
 4. On a new line, fill in the fields as necessary.
 5. Choose the **Permissions** action.